QubesOS/qubes-doc/user/how-to-guides/how-to-back-up-restore-and-migrate.md

 3. Select the destination for the backup:

-   If you wish to send your backup to a (currently running) VM, select the VM in the drop-down box next to **Target AppVM**.
+   If you wish to send your backup to a (currently running) VM, select the VM in the drop-down box next to **Target app qube**.
    If you wish to send your backup to a [USB mass storage device](/doc/usb/), you can use the directory selection widget to mount a connected device (under "Other locations" item on the left); or first mount the device in a VM, then select the mount point inside that VM as the backup destination.

    You must also specify a directory on the device or in the VM, or a command to be executed in the VM as a destination for your backup.